-Figure 7.
-Comparison between observed NDVI frequency, GEV and Normal probability density functions (PDF) on two different times.
+Figure 8.
+Comparison between observed NDVI frequency, GEV and normal probability density functions (PDF) on two different times.
 Intervals 36 and 41 are examples for autumn.

-During winter (see Fig. 5) the observed NDVI distribution presents negative skewness.
+During winter (see Fig. 6) the observed NDVI distribution presents negative skewness.
 Then, there is a higher frequency of high NDVI values corresponding with significant precipitation.
-During spring (see Fig. 6) an evolution in the skewness is observed passing from negative to positive, and so, the lower NDVI values become the higher probable.
-Finally, during autumn (see Fig. 7) precipitation begins and from positive pass to negative skewness and higher NDVI values are possible.
-We can observe that Normal distribution has no flexibility to follow this dynamic in the distributions on each time.
+During spring an evolution in the skewness is observed passing from negative to positive, and so, the lower NDVI values become the higher probable.
+Finally, during autumn precipitation begins and from positive pass to negative skewness and higher NDVI values are possible.
+We can observe that normal distribution has no flexibility to follow this dynamic in the distributions on each time.
 This comparison is done in a sequential order for the whole of intervals in Figures A1, A2, A3 and A4 at Appendix A.